influxdata/telegraf/plugins/inputs/couchbase/README.md

 - data_used (unit: bytes, example: 212179309111.0)
 - mem_used (unit: bytes, example: 202156957464.0)

-Additional fields for "detailed" type:
+Additional fields that can be configured with the `bucket_stats_included` option:
 - couch_total_disk_size
 - couch_docs_fragmentation
 - couch_views_fragmentation